You didn’t become a teacher to fundraise.

 How about we teach you some of our tips, and you get back to teaching our students?

 The six chapters of our teacher backpack give advice on every step of crowdfunding your classroom.
-Check out our Teacher Fundraising 101 page to get started, or browse some of the blog posts below to get started.
+Check out our Fundraising Guide for Teachers to get started, or browse some of the blog posts below to get started.

 Chapter 1: The Calculator —Setting Realistic and Exciting Goals